Everything you need to know as a first-time student.

-The governing Councils of QUT and the University of the Sunshine Coast (USC) have agreed to move towards a transfer of QUT’s Caboolture campus to USC from 1 January 2018.
+The governing Councils of QUT and the University of the Sunshine Coast (USC) agreed to transfer QUT’s Caboolture campus to USC from 8 January 2018.

 Both universities are committed to the future of higher education in the Caboolture region, and are resolved to act in the best interests of students, staff and the community.

-Professor Hill said USC would seek to maintain and expand the impressive educational platform established by QUT at Caboolture.
+Professor Hill said USC seeks to maintain and expand the impressive educational platform established by QUT at Caboolture.

 Forms you'll need: